 We begin with the end.
 When Jesus comes and enters the world as the child of Mary, there is a beginning and an end.
 The first season of Advent began with the promise made to Adam.
-For century upon century, the people of God watched for and waited for the Son of God to be born of a woman, for God to come and make His dwelling among man once again, for God to come and crush the head of Satan.
+For century upon century, the children of Adam watched for and waited for the Son of God to be born of a woman as He promised, for God to come and make His dwelling among man once again, for God to come and crush the head of Satan - as our Lord told Adam and Eve as He comforted them with the Gospel after their Fall into sin.